bobbydavid/gist-in-tumblr/README.md

 <script type="text/javascript" src="https://github.com/downloads/bobbydavid/gist-in-tumblr/gist-in-tumblr-full.v0.1.1.min.js"></script>
 ```

+Note that you are linking directly to Github.
+If you prefer, you can download
+your own copy and link to it on Tumblr.

 To active a Gist, put it in a &lt;p&gt; tag with the class "gist" by itself:

 ```html